top of page

 Robert Cochrane, PhD studied the effect of improvisation and storytelling on the Parkinson's community in the Interdisciplinary Health Sciences doctoral program at the University of Nevada, Las Vegas.
 After several years of running these programs, it became clear that the universal positive effects of his unique form of Cinema Therapy extend beyond those with PD.
 Cinema Therapy helps us see the films we love differently.
 It's not just what the films say to you, it's about what you have to say because of what you feel about the film.
 Your stories, and your relationship to the stories you love, matter.
 Robert now matches these programs with some of his most beloved films to help you explore, discover and share your stories.

 Robert's father, Dan, was diagnosed with PD in 2001.
-The father and son have made three films in the award-winning documentary series, Boys of Summer.
-The fourth film in that series is planned to come out in 2025.
+The father and son have made four films in the award-winning documentary series, Boys of Summer.
+The fourth film, Third Base, will premiere at the World Parkinson's Congress in May 2026.

 bottom of page